geiszla/BoxHero/README.md

 3. Before every git push use the previously set up key shortcut to lint the current file and fix syntactic and semantic errors in JavaScript files (may have to run the command multiple times to fix all issues).
 4. Fix other issues, which couldn't be automatically solved, reported by the previous command.
 5. Repeat linting with all modified files.
+6. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).

 ### Visit the website
-4. Open a web browser and navigate to "[http://localhost:8080/](http://localhost:8080/)" to access the webapp.
+Open a web browser and navigate to "[http://localhost:8080/](http://localhost:8080/)" to access the webapp.
-5. Optionally turn on LivePage extension by clicking on its icon in the chrome extenstion bar (see install instructions above).

 ## Project Structure
 * node_modules

    Node.js modules used by our project.
 They are listed in package.json under "dependencies" and "devDependencies" sections and are automatically fetched by the "yarn install" command (they shouldn't be modified manually).

+* server

+   Code of the backend.
+They are packed together into server.bundle.js.

+  * graphql.js

+     All the GraphQL types and schemas are defined here.
+They hold information on how to respond to requests from the GraphQL frontend.

+  * mongoose.js

+     Mongoose schemas and models are defined here.
+They specify how data in the MongoDB database looks like and how to get/insert/update data when a GraphQL query is serviced.

+  * server.jsx

+     JavaScript code that describes the working of the webserver and sends the generated index.html and bundle.js files to the client on request.

 * src

-   Source files of the user interface mainly consisting of React and JavaScript code.
+   Source files of the front end mainly consisting of React and JavaScript code.

   * components